tatsiana-sender/rsschool-cv/cv.md

 Also I work as a freelancer

 ### Education
-geological engineer
+BSU, 2015 geological engineer

-Software Testing Introduction
+Stormnet, 2015 Software Testing Introduction

 ### English